 If you like spreadsheets and control, Kathryn Hannah’s Personal Finance Bundle probably has everything you’re looking for and more.
 If you’re a paper and pencil person, a notebook or specialized journal may be all that you need.

-If you like a more automated solution that requires less work on your part, Personal Capital has an impressive suite of continually updated tools that can all be used at no cost.
+If you like a more automated solution that requires less work on your part, Empower has an impressive suite of continually updated tools that can all be used at no cost.
 There is some initial setup to connect account information, and 2-factor authentication requires some periodic updating, but I’ve found the service to be quite informative and valuable.

-Check out Personal Capital’s many features for yourself.
+Check out Empower’s many features for yourself.